 - be Competent in the operation of Rail Traffic over the Route; - ensure that the Rail Traffic has an Authority to Travel over the Route; and - ensure that Rail Traffic is operated safely over the Route.

-4. Piloting Rail Traffic Through Track Occupancies
+4. Piloting Rail Traffic Through Work on Track Authorities

 The Possession Protection Officer or Protection Officer must appoint a suitably qualified worker to act as the Pilot.

 The Pilot must: